JAZ HOSKEN

 With a strong theatre background, she is drawn to physical dramatic roles, comedy, and Shakespeare, with experience in musical theatre and film.

-Jaz has recently moved back to Melbourne from Perth and Assistant Directed The Importance of Being Earnest with Camberwell Grammarian Theatre Company, alongside Stephen Bennie.
+Jaz wrote her debut play THE MACHINE which she performed at the 2025 Melbourne Fringe Festival, and assistant directed The Importance of Being Earnest with Camberwell Grammarian Theatre Company, alongside Stephen Bennie.

 Jaz is a fun, enthusiastic person, with a strong work ethic, and outside of acting she loves all things art.
-In her spare time she loves to be active, see friends, watch the cricket and paint.
+In her spare time she loves to be active, see friends, and watch the cricket.

 About